KathyKo/KathyKo/README.md

 ### 🧐 Some Things About Me

-- 🏫 I’m currently studying in NUS-ISS AI Systems ...
+- 🏫 Currently studying in NUS-ISS AI Systems
 - 🔍 Looking for AI internship from March-August 2026
 - 🌐 Exists on [LinkedIn](https://www.linkedin.com/in/kohungchi), [Blog]()
 - 😄 Pronouns: She/her